Configuration¶

 # if you only want process logs (no hashes), see execsnoop / forkstat

-perf_ring_buffer_pages = 256 # power of two number of pages per BPF perf buffer
+perf_ring_buffer_pages = 256 # power of two pages for the exec and dns perf buffers

 # only change this if you are seeing missed-event errors